-I saw no differences in the my feet aches during my 30 day TruNiagen trial.
+I saw no differences in my feet aches during my 30-day TruNiagen trial.
 There was no reduction and no increase in what I experienced.
 Remember this as you read online testimonials of those saying nicotinamide riboside supplements reduce pain.
 In this healthy guy, mild aches were not reduced.

 Niagen And Tinnitus

-While I fortunately don't often have these side effect, I do experience an almost constant ringing in my left ear.
-After 30 days of Niagen use (250mg per day) I did not notice any reduction in ringing in my left ear.
+While I, fortunately, don't often have these side effects, I do experience an almost constant ringing in my left ear.
+After 30 days of Niagen use (250mg per day), I did not notice any reduction in ringing in my left ear.
 Like always, there were good and bad days.
 Niagen use did not reduce – or make worse – my tinnitus symptoms.

 Niagen And Focus